 This New York Times article from June of 2018 asks if land-based tourism is threatening the islands.

 My advice is to do what we failed to do.
-Find out as much as you can about the islands and the type of trip you plan to take beforehand.
-We fell for the romantic idea of the islands but got a lot the unromantic reality.
+Find out as much as possible about the islands and the type of trip you plan to take.
+We fell for the romantic idea of the islands but got a lot of unromantic reality.

 I am glad we got to visit one of the places that has called to me for so long.
-However, if we had been more aware of the impact of land tourism and what life is like in the towns we either would not have gone or would have taken a much shorter trip.
+However, if Steve and I had been more aware of the impact of land tourism and what life is like in the towns, we either would not have gone or would have taken a shorter trip.